 According to National Assessment of Educational Progress scores, Boston performs higher than many other urban school systems.
 But overwhelming challenges remain.
 Persistent gaps in achievement exist among poor, Black, Latino and disabled students-predominant populations in the Whittier neighborhood.
-While the average BPS student is behind grade level and has only a 64% graduation rate, public housing youth in the Whittier Neighborhood lag even further behind this average29.
-As the Needs Assessment summary notes in section 6.2 above, many parents struggle with limited literacy and English language proficiency which make supporting their children all the more difficult.
+While the average BPS student is behind grade level and only has a 64% chance to graduate, public housing youth in the Whittier Neighborhood lag even further behind this average30.
+As the Needs Assessment summary notes above, many parents struggle with limited literacy and English language proficiency which make supporting their children all the more difficult.

-Focus groups with parents about school performance show that most parents are not clear how to evaluate their children's academic performance, particularly against developmental milestones.
-This disconnect has implications for how parents navigate the school assignment process and select schools, and impacts the quality of parental interactions with teachers and administrators.
+Focus groups with parents/guardians about school performance show that most are not clear how to evaluate their children's academic performance, particularly against developmental milestones.
+This disconnect has implications for how parents navigate the complicated Boston school assignment process and select schools.
+Lacking knowledge about the school system and education approaches hinders parental interactions with teachers and administrators.
+In addition, many do not understand that quality early care programs can make a big difference in preparing their children to be school-ready and children not kindergarten-ready are half as likely to read well by 3rd grade.